Here’s how other countries have responded to mass shootings

 Britain

-In August 1987, Michael Robert Ryan gunned down 16 people in Hungerford, England.
+In August 1987, Michael Robert Ryan gunned down 16 people in Hungerford, Britain.
 The scale of the massacre shocked the country.
 At the time, The Washington Post described it as the “worst such incident in modern British history.”

 Ryan, 27 and unemployed, was armed with a Chinese copy of a Kalashnikov AK-47 and a variety of other guns.
 His motive was never discovered.
 He killed himself and his mother, his only close relative.

 In response to the massacre, British Home Secretary Douglas Hurd called for an investigation into Ryan’s legal ownership of the guns he used.
-The Firearms (Amendment) Act 1988, passed with the backing of Margaret Thatcher’s right-wing Conservative government, outlawed semiautomatic weapons and limited sales of some types of shotguns.
+The Firearms (Amendment) Act 1988, passed with the backing of prime minister Margaret Thatcher’s right-wing Conservative government, outlawed semiautomatic weapons and limited sales of some types of shotguns.

-Public anger over the killings led to a powerful grass roots campaign called Snowdrop.
+Public anger over the killings led to a powerful grass-roots campaign called Snowdrop.
 The 1997 Firearms Act ended up restricting ownership of almost all handguns.
 Tens of thousands of guns were collected from owners, who were given market value for the weapons.
 The police spent years cracking down on illegal gun ownership.

 Gun violence peaked in 2005 and gradually declined in the years since.

-Relatives of those who died in Britain’s mass shootings have said their experiences could help the United States reckon with gun control reform.
+Relatives of those who died in Britain’s mass shootings have said their experiences could help the United States reckon with gun-control reform.

 “Eyes are going to be on Dunblane, and we don’t need the eyes on Dunblane any more,” Jack Crozier, whose 5-year-old sister Emma was killed in the massacre, said at an anniversary event in March.
 “But we need to be looking at what is going on in other countries, and America in particular.”